What to Start: Choosing an HIV Regimen

 - The use of HIV medicines to treat HIV infection is called antiretroviral therapy (ART).
 People on ART take a combination of HIV medicines (called an HIV regimen) every day.

-- HIV medicines are grouped into six drug classes according to how they fight HIV.
+- HIV medicines are grouped into seven drug classes according to how they fight HIV.

 - In general, a person’s first HIV regimen includes three HIV medicines from at least two different drug classes.